-Support is sometimes in the form of being a safe person to turn to, other times it is more structured provision, e.g. programmes recommended by our Educational Psychologist and other evidenced based interventions.
+Support at school is sometimes in the form of differentiated work, keeping on task, having a safe person to turn to.
+At other times it is more structured provision, e.g. programmes recommended by our Educational Psychologist, and other evidence-based interventions.

 Examples of interventions and groups that we might draw on to support students:

-*Lego therapy *Social thinking groups *Self-esteem groups *Emotional regulation support, e.g. Zones of Regulation *Anxiety management *Autism specific intervention, SCERTS *Exit cards and movement cards *Front of lunch passes *Safe place/person *Start or end of day check-ins
+*precision teaching *Touch Typing Reading & Spelling *Wordshark *Numbershark * *Lego therapy *Social thinking groups *Self-esteem groups *Emotional regulation support, e.g. Zones of Regulation *Anxiety management *Autism specific intervention *SCERTS *Exit cards and movement cards *Front of lunch passes *Safe place/person *Start or end of day check-ins.